Zach McKinstry Player Props: Tigers vs. Angels

 Zach McKinstry At The Plate

-- McKinstry has an RBI in 17 of 92 games this year, with multiple RBI in five of them.
+- In 17 games this season (18.3%), McKinstry has picked up an RBI, and in five of those games (5.4%) he had more than one.
 He has also driven in three or more of his team's runs in one contest.

-- In 41.3% of his games this year, he has scored at least once.
-And he's had three games with multiple runs (3.3%).
+- He has scored in 38 games this season (40.9%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.